-How to Tell If Your Abdominal Muscles Were Damaged or Torn During Pregnancy
+26 Jun How to Tell If Your Abdominal Muscles Were Damaged or Torn During Pregnancy

 Did you know that your core muscles help support your posture and enable you to perform daily activities?
 However, pregnancy can take a toll on your abdominal muscles, sometimes causing torn or damaged muscles that may lead to discomfort and difficulty in regaining pre-pregnancy fitness levels.
-In this blog, we will discuss the anatomy of abdominal muscles, the impact of pregnancy on these muscles, common signs of post-pregnancy muscle damage, and treatment options to restore abdominal muscle integrity.
+In this blog, we will discuss the anatomy of abdominal muscles, the impact of pregnancy on these muscles, signs of post-pregnancy muscle damage, and treatment options to help increase abdominal muscle integrity.

-Take our quiz, and find out if you are you ready for surgery?
+Take our quiz, and find out if you are ready for surgery

 The Anatomy of Abdominal Muscles